jm-go/calculator-project/README.md

 # **Web Calculator App**

 ## **Introduction**
 **Welcome to my Web Calculator App**.
-This is a Nology course project designed to showcase a simple yet functional calculator built using modern web technologies.
+This is a _nology course project designed to showcase a simple yet functional calculator built using modern web technologies.
 The calculator features a clean, user-friendly interface and is capable of performing basic arithmetic operations.

 ## **Features**
 - **Basic Arithmetic Operations**: Perform addition (+), subtraction (-), multiplication (x), division (÷), negate (±), and calculate percentages (%).